varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Execute the management commands in the file given as ``clifile`` before the worker process starts, see `CLI Command File`_.

+-E extension

+  Load the named extension.
+Extensions are modules (VMODs) which can modify varnishd behavior outside VCL, for example by adding storage- or protocol implementations.
+Extensions are always also VMODs, even if they do not provide any functionality to VCL, but in most cases they will.

+  Any VMOD can be loaded as an extension, in which case it is simply pre-loaded at startup and prevented from ever getting unloaded.

+  If `extension` contains any slashes ``/``, it is taken as an abslute path.
+  Otherwise, for `extention` ``ext``, a ``vmod_ext.so`` is searched for in ``vmod_path``.

+  ``varnishd`` startup fails if loading the extension fails for any reason.

 Tuning options
 --------------